KCtt457/us-birth-rates-decline/README.md

 inputs
 - data - contains all the data files to be used for analysis and in the tables and figures.
-  - agecomp-seer.dta
+  - agecomp-seer.dta - data for figure 5
-  - fig_1.csv
+  - fig_1.csv - data for figure 1
-  - figs_1_2_3.csv
+  - figs_1_2_3.csv - data for figures 1, 2a, 2b, 2d, 2e
-  - figs_2a_2b.csv
+  - figs_2a_2b.csv - data for figures 2a and 2b
-  - nchs_cohort_analysis.dta.
+  - nchs_cohort_analysis.dta. - data for figure 5
 - literature
-  - jep.36.1.151.pdf - the original paper that we reproduce.
+  - jep.36.1.151.pdf - the original paper of which we make a reproduction.

 outputs
 - paper